Do Muslims believe in Moses (PBUH) and the Torah?

 To further assist Moses (PBUH), God gave him the ability to perform miracles with his hand and staff; his hand could glow when placed under his arm and his staff could turn into a snake.

-Moses visited the household of the Pharaoh, conveyed to him the message of One God and showed him the miracles.
+Moses visited the household of the Pharaoh and conveyed to him the message of One God and showed him the miracles.
 The Pharaoh watched, refused to accept the message and replied:

 “He (Pharaoh) said, “Have you come to us to drive us out of our land with your magic, O Moses?
 Then we will surely bring you magic like it, so make between us and you an appointment, which we will not fail to keep and neither will you, in a place assigned.”
 [Moses] said, “Your appointment is on the day of the festival when the people assemble at mid-morning.”
 (Quran 20: 57-59)